 William Hull coordinated the first invasion of Canada.
 Within weeks, however, he surrendered Detroit and his army to a smaller British force without firing a shot.

-Andrew Jackson defeated Native American opposition in the southeast, adding 23 million acres to the United States, and won a stirring victory against British regulars at the Battle of New Orleans.
+Andrew Jackson defeated the Creek Indians in Alabama and won a dramatic victory against the British at New Orleans.
 He was later elected President of the United States.